haijunsu-osu/ik_puma560_notes/index.md

 - **Forward Kinematics**: Computes the end-effector pose (position and orientation) given the joint angles of the robot.
 The algorithms follow the Denavit-Hartenberg convention and include base and tool transformations for accurate modeling.

+- **Inverse Kinematics**: Computes all possible sets of joint angles that achieve a desired end-effector pose.

 ## Forward Kinematics Steps
 Step 1. **Define Base and Tool Transforms**: The base ($G$) and tool ($H$) transforms are set as translations along the z-axis.